 - Company-wide: About 52% of companies report providing training to all team members.

-- Department-focused: About 36% of companies report providing training only to certain departments.
+- Department-focused: About 36% of companies report providing training only to specific departments.

-- Individual-focused: About 11% of companies report only training certain individuals in the organization who have access to the most sensitive information.
+- Individual-focused: About 11% of companies report only training specific individuals in the organization who have access to the most sensitive information.

 Finally, organizations report widely varying frequencies for holding training sessions.
 While only 2% of companies report that they have no formal training procedures in place, among the companies that perform training, there is no clear majority on how often the training should take place.

 - None: 2%